mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 ### Enum variant with value - NifTaggedEnum

-Additional note here I’m using `NifUnitEnum` which is a simple Enum variant.
+An additional note here: I’m using `NifUnitEnum` which is a simple Enum variant.
 If you’d like to use Rust Enum variant that also carries data, you might use `NifTaggedEnum` in order to use such Enums: